tufts up in seasonally flooded wetlands

 - Not Threatened

-A native rush with dark green, cylindrical stems that are tough and flexible.
+Stems are wiry and twisted.
+Wīwī is a native rush with dark green, cylindrical stems.
+They are tough and flexible.
 It forms dense clumps in wetlands and damp grassland.
-The stems are wiry and twisted, with a distinctive texture.
-The seed heads are reddish-brown, appearing in summer.
+The stems have a distinctive texture.
+The seed heads are reddish-brown.
+They appear in summer.

-The stems have no leaves, only a basal sheath.
+The stems have no leaves.
+Only a basal sheath exists.
 The photosynthesis happens in the green stems.
-The plant is wind-pollinated, with the seeds dispersed by wind and water.
+The plant is wind-pollinated.
+The seeds are dispersed by wind and water.

 Wīwī is common in wetlands, damp grassland, and coastal areas throughout New Zealand.
-It is often found in the same habitats as pukio and oioi, forming mixed communities of rushes and sedges.
+It is often found in the same habitats as pukio and oioi.
+These form mixed communities of rushes and sedges.

 The plant provides important habitat for wetland birds.
 The dense clumps offer shelter and nesting sites.
-The stems are used by birds as perches and as material for nest building.
+The stems are used by birds as perches.
+They are also used as material for nest building.